jukieCheung/jukieCheung.github.io/_pages/about.md

 Researh Intrest
 ======
-My current research interests focus on the AI for Healthcare, especially in knee osteoarthritis.
+My current research interests focus on the AI for Healthcare, especially in CVD.

 News
 ======